 The key aim of this article is to improve exchange online protection for a data loss or compromised account by following best practices of Microsoft security and passing through the actual setup.
-Microsoft offers two levels of Office 365 email security – Exchange Online Protection (EOP) and Microsoft Defender Advanced Threat Protection.
-These solutions can enhance the security of the Microsoft platform and alleviate Office 365 email security concerns.
+Microsoft offers two levels of Microsoft 365 email security – Exchange Online Protection (EOP) and Microsoft Defender Advanced Threat Protection.
+These solutions can enhance the security of the Microsoft platform and alleviate Microsoft 365 email security concerns.

 Enable Email Encryption

 Email encryption rules can be added to encrypt a message with a particular keyword in the subject line or body.
 Most common is to add “Secure” as the keyword in the subject to encrypt the message.
 M365/O365 Message Encryption works with Outlook.com, Yahoo!, Gmail, and other email services.
 Email message encryption helps ensure that only intended recipients can view message content.